-The Superintendent shall either appoint a Chief Investment Officer or serve as one.
-The Chief Financial Officer shall serve as the District's Chief Investment Officer.
-The Chief Investment Officer shall invest money that is not required for current operations, in accordance with this policy and State law.

-The Chief Investment Officer and Superintendent shall use the standard of prudence when making investment decisions.- They shall use the judgment and care, under circumstances then prevailing, that persons of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the safety of their capital as well as its probable income.
+The Superintendent shall appoint a Chief Financial Officer/Treasurer.
+The Chief Financial Officer/Treasurer shall invest money that is not required for current operations, in accordance with this policy and State law.
+The Chief Financial Officer/Treasurer and Superintendent shall use the standard of prudence when making investment decisions.
+They shall use the judgment and care, under circumstances then prevailing, that persons of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the safety of their capital as well as its probable income.

-Investment
+Investment of Funds